Can I qualify for No Exposure?

 Not all facilities who certify for No Exposure can qualify.
-Based on application reviews, phone calls and inspections, here are common sources of exposure at facilities attempting to certify for No Exposure:
+Here are common sources of exposure at facilities attempting to certify for No Exposure:

-- Open/unplugged dumpsters: can leak out “garbage juice” when stormwater gets in.
+- Open/unplugged dumpsters: can leak when stormwater gets in.

 - Storing significant materials outdoors: corrodible metals, used appliances, etc.